Temporary bridge at new train station

 Specially installed undertrack crossings were used, allowing trains to keep running while the work took place.

 The next set of piles will be installed early in the new year, and the station is due be completed in 2022.

 Once finished, Brent Cross West will be the first major new mainline station in London in over a decade.
-It will take under 15 minutes to reach Kings Cross St Pancras, Central London’s best-connected transport hub with direct rail access to Europe via Eurostar.
+It will take 12 minutes to reach Kings Cross St Pancras, Central London’s best-connected transport hub with direct rail access to Europe via Eurostar.

 The new £40 million state-of-the-art Brent Cross West station is a key element of the ambitious Brent Cross Cricklewood regeneration programme.
 Once completed the station will connect Brent Cross to central London, with up to eight trains every hour.